kellpossible/blog/content/code/002-making-maps.md

 authors = ["Luke Frisken"]
 +++

+**This blog post is currently a work in progress, updated as I learn more about the subject.**

-A number of people have asked, and I\'ve been planning for a long time to create a description/tutorial on how I\'ve been making topographic maps using freely available data, and open source software.
+A number of people have asked, and I've been planning for a long time to create a description/tutorial on how I've been making topographic maps using freely available data, and open source software.

-A lot of credit to the processes outlined goes to various information sources online, too many for me to remember or list here.
+A lot of credit to the processes outlined goes to various information sources online, too many for me to remember or list here, but I'll try to link to sources where possible.

 # Map Theory

 ## Why Learn Map Theory?

-Before creating your own maps, if you intend to make accurate maps that you wish to use for navigation, I think it\'s important to have at least a basic understanding of map theory.
-It\'s entirely possible to follow a step by step process on how to make a map outlined further in this document, but without an understanding of how maps actually work, you will struggle with:
+Before creating your own maps, if you intend to make accurate maps that you wish to use for navigation, I think it's important to have at least a basic understanding of map theory.
+It's entirely possible to follow a step by step process on how to make a map outlined further in this document, but without an understanding of how maps actually work, you will struggle with:

 -   Fixing problems with your map.
 -   Bringing in different sources of map data.